KostasKoutrou/kostaskoutrou.github.io/_posts/cyber-range-as-code-intro.md

 192.168.0.104 ansible_user=ubuntu
 ```

 `ansible/install_nginx.yml`: This file contains the state for this PoC of the configuration to be applied to the machines of inventory.ini.
+For the purposes of the PoC, only an Nginx server is installed on one of the two Linux Servers.

 ```yaml
 ---